ghkaan/BaR-release/README.md

 ### Overview
 **Batch Runner (BaR)** is a tool designed to execute and validate sets of SAS, PY and R programs, BAT and CMD batch files.
 It provides functionality to:

+- Load jobs, add programs to the list using Drag-n-Drop
-- Run multiple programs or batch files sequentially or in parallel
+- Run programs or batch files sequentially or in parallel
 - Categorize programs or batch files for organized execution
 - Validate program outputs (log\lst files, and optionally validation datasets for SAS programs)
+- Edit programs in internal editor with syntax highlight
 - Generate detailed reports with color coding and filters
 - Manage program execution with skip/pause/reset options
+- Get information about authors from git or svn if exist
-- Use all functions in 3 ways: through menus, hotkeys and context menus
+- Access all functions in 3 ways: through menus, hotkeys and context menus
-- File associations can be registered for .bar, .log or .lst files (see File menu)
+- File associations can be registered for .bar, .log or .lst files from File menu
 - Command line parameter can be used to open .bar, .log or .lst files, for example:
 ```
 > bar.exe "c:\Project1\ADB\adb.bar"
 ```
-The application supports multiple languages and provides extensive logging capabilities.
+The application supports multiple languages and provides logging capabilities.

 <img src="screenshots/bar_main1.png" width="400">